 Figure 3: Illustration of the stimulation pattern used for the staircase procedure to identify the temperature at which the entire 40s trial is perceived as painful.
-The first trial will always be delivered with peaks at 50°C. The peaks of the following trials will depend on whether participants perceived the trial as "generally painful", "painful only in the first half" or "generally not painful".
+The first trial will always be delivered with peaks at 50°C. The peaks of the following trials will depend on whether participants perceived the trial as "everall-generally as painful", "painful only in the first half" or "everall-generally as not painful".